Songs for Dustmites

-Songs for Dustmites is the debut album by American musician, actor, and television host Steve Burns.
-It was released on August 12, 2003, by PIAS America.
+Songs for Dustmites is the debut studio album by American musician, actor, and television host Steve Burns.
+It was released on August 12, 2003, through PIAS America.
 The album was produced by Dave Fridmann and Ed Buller.

 After quitting Blue's Clues, Burns described himself as being "in a position where I could do what I wanted".
 He decided to collaborate with Fridmann and members of the Flaming Lips, a band who had previously worked with Fridmann.
-After receiving multiple offers from various record labels, Burns chose PIAS America.
+After receiving multiple offers from various record labels, Burns signed with PIAS.
 Songs for Dustmites is a pop/rock or indie rock album, and its lyrics are mostly about "science and love".
-It received positive reviews from music critics, although some of them believed that the album was only good because of Burns's collaborators.
+The album received positive reviews from music critics, although some of them attributed its success more to Burns's collaborators.

-The song "Mighty Little Man" is used as the theme song to the CBS television show Young Sheldon.
+The track "Mighty Little Man" is used as the theme song for the CBS television series Young Sheldon.